paulplee/mancave/debian_nix_server.md

 else
   echo "User $USERNAME already exists.
 Skipping user creation." fi

+# Configure sudo access without password for the new user
+echo "$USERNAME ALL=(ALL) NOPASSWD:ALL" | EDITOR='tee -a' visudo

 # Set up SSH for the new user
 mkdir -p /home/$USERNAME/.ssh